10-Q 1 svbl-20240731.htm FORM 10-Q

 * Pursuant to the terms of the Separation and Distribution Agreement (the “Distribution”), dated as of August 31, 2021, between Silver Bull and Arras entered into in connection with the Distribution, 1,971,289 warrants with a weighted average exercise price of $0.59 are exercisable into one share of common stock of the Company and one common share of Arras.
 The Company will receive $0.34 of the proceeds from the exercise of each of these warrants and the remaining proceeds will be paid to Arras.

-No warrants were issued or exercised during the three months ended January 31, 2024 or 2023.
+No warrants were issued or exercised during the nine months ended July 31, 2024 or 2023.

 Warrants Outstanding and Exercisable